whitwong/pwa-practice/README.md

 1. When page is reloaded/refreshed, the service worker is still registered and won't re-install.
 But if changes have been made to service worker file since the last page load, then the service worker will be re-installed.
 However, the old service worker will remain active (the new service worker remains *in waiting* status) until all instances of the app are closed (e.g. app is closed or all tabs are closed in the browser).
 At that point, the new service worker will become active at the next app open.

 ### **Service Worker Dev Options**
-In Chrome Inspector, under Application tab: enabled "Update on Reload" option for Service Worker changes.
+- In Chrome Inspector, under Application tab: enabled "Update on Reload" option for Service Worker changes.
 This is to help streamline development and prevent having to close application every time a change is made to sw.js to implement changes.
+- Chrome Lighthouse Audit: Audit/Lighthouse option in Inspector.
+Check 'Progressive Web App' and 'Generate Report' and Chrome will perform audit of application 🎉
+    - Useful tool to use as a checklist to make sure app meets PWA requirements
+    - Good practice to audit app periodically